marcos-sem-s/datacamp-exercises/Understanding Data Engineering/03 - Moving and processing data.md

 | Loading new employees to Spotflix's employee table. | When a user listens to songs that are being recommended in real time, loading his upvotes and downvotes on each song. |
 | Reducing access to premium features when someone unsubscribes. | Updating the count of followers in a playlist when a user subscribes to it. |

+> OK!
+Once again, don't worry if you got some of it wrong.
+What matters is that hopefully, you now understand why these situations were categorized the way they were.
+In a nutshell, batch processing can be scheduled when resources aren't being used elsewhere, which makes it cheap.
+Stream processing, on the other hand is used if you need the latest data: the urgency of showing the latest data help you decide if you need it.
+Onwards to parallel computing!

 <br>

 ## Whenever, whenever